reshamas/fastai_deeplearn_part1/lessons/lesson_4_x.md

 ### Categorical and Continuous
 Which vars are categorical and which are continuous is a modeling decision you get to make.
-- if categorical, have to call it categorical
+- if categorical in data --> have to call it categorical
+- **cardinality** is how many levels are in a category, (ex: cardinality for days of week is 7)
 - if it starts off as continuous, such as day of week, you get to decide
 - if continuous in data --> you get to pick
   - things like Year, it often works better to make it categorical
-- continous vars: are actual floating point numbers
+- continous vars: are actual floating point numbers; hard to make these categorical because they have many, many levels

 ```python
 cat_vars = ['Store', 'DayOfWeek', 'Year', 'Month', 'Day', 'StateHoliday', 'CompetitionMonthsOpen',